 (b) At what time does the current through the resistor equal to the current through the inductor?

-(2) In all the electric circuits, each circuit component in parallel with a battery has the same voltage as the power supply.
-Here, \[\mathcal E=V_{ad}=V_{bc}\] where $V_{ad}=iR$ and $V_{bc}=L\frac{di}{dt}$ is the potential difference across the inductor at any time.
+(2) Parallel circuit voltage: In any circuit, components in parallel with a battery share the same voltage as the battery.
+Here, \[\mathcal E=V_{ad}=V_{bc}\] where $V_{ad}=iR$ and $V_{bc}=L\frac{di}{dt}$ represents the voltage (potential difference) across the inductor at any time.

-(a) By applying voltage and current rules from Kirchhoff's law problems and solving the corresponding equation, we finally reach the following expression for the current at any time in an $R-L$ parallel circuit. \[I=I_{max}\left(1-e^{-(R/L)t}\right)\] where $I_{max}=\mathcal E/R$.
+(a) By applying voltage and current rules from Kirchhoff's law problems and solving the resulting equation, we finally obtain the following expression for the current at any time in an RL parallel circuit. \[I=I_{max}\left(1-e^{-(R/L)t}\right)\] where $I_{max}=\mathcal E/R$.

-(b) The Kirchhoff's junction rule at point $a$ gives \[i=i_1+i_2\] where $i$ is the current through the battery.
-Assuming a zero internal resistance for the inductor, the equivalent resistor of this circuit would be equal to $R_{eq}=R$.
-Applying Ohm's law gives us the current through the battery as \[i=\frac{\mathcal E}{R_{eq}}=\boxed{\frac{\mathcal E}{R}}\] We are asked to find the moment that the current through the resistor, $i_1$, is equal to the current through the inductor, $i_2$, i.e., $i_1=i_2$.
+(b) Kirchhoff's junction rule at point $a$ gives \[i=i_1+i_2\] where $i$ is the battery current.
+Assuming zero internal resistance for the inductor, the equivalent resistance of the circuit is $R_{eq}=R$.
+Applying Ohm's law gives us the current through the battery as: \[i=\frac{\mathcal E}{R_{eq}}=\boxed{\frac{\mathcal E}{R}}\] We are asked to find the moment that the current through the resistor, $i_1$, is equal to the current through the inductor, $i_2$, i.e., $i_1=i_2$.

-Substituting this requirement into the expression obtained from the junction rule above and solving for $t$, yields \begin{gather*} i=i_1+i_2 \\\\ i=i_2+i_2 \\\\ \frac{\mathcal E}{R}=2\times \frac{\mathcal E}{R}\left(1-e^{-(R/L)t}\right) \\\\ e^{-(R/L)t}=\frac 12 \\\\ -\frac RL t=\ln 2^{-1} \\\\ \Rightarrow \boxed{t=\frac LR \ln 2}\end{gather*} In the fifth line, we took the natural logarithm of both sides.
+Substituting this condition into the expression obtained from the junction rule above and solving for $t$ gives: \begin{gather*} i=i_1+i_2 \\\\ i=i_2+i_2 \\\\ \frac{\mathcal E}{R}=2\times \frac{\mathcal E}{R}\left(1-e^{-(R/L)t}\right) \\\\ e^{-(R/L)t}=\frac 12 \\\\ -\frac RL t=\ln 2^{-1} \\\\ \Rightarrow \boxed{t=\frac LR \ln 2}\end{gather*} In the fifth line, we took the natural logarithm of both sides.

 Author: Dr. Ali Nemati